AntonRize/WILL/about.md

 ---
 layout: default
 title: "About This Work"
-description: "About WILL Relational Geometry — independent open research by Anton Rize building a unified geometric framework for fundamental physics from first principles.
-No free parameters, no dark matter, no dark energy."
+description: "About WILL Relational Geometry — independent open research by Anton Rize building a unified geometric framework for fundamental physics from first principles. about WILL Relational Geometry Free Research, personal philosophical journey, foundations of physics, independent research No free parameters, no dark matter, no dark energy."
 ---

 # 📖 About WILL Geometry Research